massgov/openmass/docs/descendant-manager.md

 ```
 drush queue:list
 ```
-To process all items in the queue run:
+To process all items in the queue, run:

 ```
 drush queue:run mass_content_api_descendant_queue